lando/lando/docs/config/platformsh.md

 lando start
 ```

-### PostgreSQL and persistence across rebuilds
+### Persistence across rebuilds

-We've currently only verified that data will persist across `lando rebuilds` for the MariaDB/MySQL service.
+We've currently only verified that data will persist across `lando rebuilds` for the MariaDB/MySQL and PostgreSQL services.
 It _may_ persist on other services but we have not tested this yet so be careful before you `lando rebuild` on other services.

-We do know for a fact that data _does not_ currently persist across a Lando rebuild for the `postgresql` service.

 ## Development